Public Opinion Poll, September 2022

 The better educated repondents are more often against capital punishment:

-The poll (omnibus) was administered by Ipsos Strategic Marketing as a telephone survey on a nationally representative sample (two-stage representative stratified sample), from 16 to 18 September 2021.
+The poll (omnibus) was administered by Ipsos Strategic Marketing as a telephone survey on a nationally representative sample (two-stage representative stratified sample), fro 16 to 18 September 2021.
 The number of respondents in the realized sample was 1,008.
 The integral report is available here.